MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsSipDevicesConfiguration.md

 ## PARAMETERS

 ### -BulkSignIn
-Indicates whether Bulk SingIn in to Teams SIP Devices is enabled or disabled for the Common Area Phone(CAP) accounts across the organization.
-Possible values are 'Enabled' and 'Disabled'.
+Indicates whether Bulk SingIn into Teams SIP devices is enabled or disabled for the common area phone (CAP) accounts across the organization.
+Possible values are **Enabled** and '**Disabled**.

 ```yaml
 Type: String